-- A. Only hangers need to be of sufficient strength, but isolating piping from incompatible materials is optional - B. Piping can be supported by any materials available as long as they meet the basic size requirements - C. Hangers, supports, and anchors must be strong enough to support the weight of the pipe and its contents, and piping should be isolated from incompatible materials - D. Supports and anchors are unnecessary if the piping is less than 5 feet long
+- A. The code specifies that only metal hangers, supports, and anchors should be used for all types of piping - B. Piping can be supported by any materials as long as they are readily available, regardless of compatibility - C. Hangers, supports, and anchors must be strong enough to support the weight of the pipe and contents, and piping must be isolated from incompatible materials - D. Piping needs no isolation from other materials as long as the hangers can bear the weight